-- 1. Obtain at least 50% of the total available marks across all the assignments and lab projects; - 2.
+- 1. Obtain at least 40% of the total available marks across all the assignments and lab projects; - Obtain a D grade or better in the mid-term test. - 3.
 Obtain a D grade or better in the final exam.

 Passing NWEN 241